-The methodology for setting the retiree participation rates remains the same, although the actual participation rates are slightly different than the prior valuation.
-The methodology is that the percent assumed to decline coverage is assumed to be 50 percent of the percent of full cost paid by retirees.

-- (H) Participation Rates for Dependents.
+- (G) Participation Rates for Retirees.
+The participation assumption for future retirees is based on service at retirement.
+The assumed participation rates decrease as retiree contributions increase.
+The methodology for setting the retiree participation rates remains the same as the prior valuation.
+The methodology is that the percent eligible for coverage assumed to decline coverage is equal to 50 percent of the percent of full cost paid by retirees. - (H) Participation Rates for Dependents.
 The participation assumption for dependents is based on retiree service at retirement.
 The assumed participation rates decrease as dependent contributions increase.
-Participation rates for 2015 have changed so that there are now separate participation assumptions for non-Medicare eligible and Medicare eligible participants.
-The methodology for setting the dependent participation rates remains the same, although the actual participation rates are slightly different than the prior Valuation.
-The methodology is that the percent assumed to decline coverage is assumed to be 80 percent of the percent of full cost paid by dependents. - (I) Married Assumption: The percent married assumption of 75 percent for future retirees and a 3 year age difference is consistent with commonly used values. - (J) Plan Election.
-The plan election assumption of 70 percent of future pre-Medicare retirees assumed to elect PPO coverage and 30 percent assumed to elect HMO coverage is not unreasonable.

-- (K) Disabled Retirees Medicare Eligibility: There is an assumption that upon retirement, 50 percent of pre-65 disabled retirees are eligible for Medicare, increasing to 90 percent eligible for Medicare two years after retirement. - (L) Missing Participant Data.
+The methodology for setting the dependent participation rates remains the same as in the prior valuation.
+The methodology is that the percent of dependents assumed to decline coverage is equal to 80 percent of the percent of full cost paid by dependents. - (I) Married Assumption.
+The percent married assumption of 75 percent for future retirees and a 3 year age difference is consistent with commonly used values. - (J) Plan Election.
+The plan election assumption of 70 percent of future pre-Medicare retirees assumed to elect PPO coverage and 30 percent assumed to elect HMO coverage and all Medicare retirees assumed to elect PPO coverage is not unreasonable. - (K) Disabled Retirees Medicare Eligibility.
+There is an assumption that upon retirement, 50 percent of pre-65 disabled retirees are eligible for Medicare, increasing to 90 percent eligible for Medicare two years after retirement. - (L) Missing Participant Data.
 The methodology for assigning values for missing participant data is not unreasonable. - (M) Per Capita Claims.
-The methodology used to calculate the pre-Medicare per capita claims for the self-insured medical and prescription drug benefits utilizes two years of experience (5/1/2012 4/30/2014) adjusted for plan design changes and health care trend.
-This methodology is consistent with the prior Valuation.
-Per capita claims for the fully insured HMO and Medicare Advantage plan are based on the premium rates for 2015. - The changes in per capita health costs are reasonable for most types of coverage.
-However, Aon Hewitt noted that the per capita health costs for Medicare participants are decreasing about 17 percent due to provider plan changes.
-Aon Hewitt also noted that the per capita health costs for the HMO plan are changing between -1 percent and 67 percent for male participants and increasing between 5 percent to 46 percent for female participants due to about an 18 percent increase in premium rates compared to the previous year and varying these costs by age and gender versus the flat amounts in the prior valuation.
-Applying the age and gender factors for the HMO plan is consistent with the updated Actuarial Standard of Practice No. 6. - (N) Health Care Cost Trends.
-The RHCT Valuation utilizes different trend curves for pre-Medicare and post-Medicare medical and prescription drug claims.
-The trend curves for 2015 have changed so that there are now separate trend curves for non-Medicare eligible and Medicare eligible participants. - The initial (first year) health care trend rates assumed for pre-Medicare medical and pharmacy combined are not unreasonable.
-However, the period of grading down to the ultimate trend of 5.0 percent is three years shorter than in the prior Valuation.
-The longer period of grading to ultimate trend in the prior Valuation is more consistent with Aon Hewitt internal trend guidance.
-The initial Medicare Advantage Plan trend of 4.25 percent reflects a known increase in the premiums for 2016.
-While the Medicare Advantage Plan trend is not unreasonable, Aon Hewitt would expect a longer period of grading to ultimate trend. - (O) Retiree Drug Costs.
-The Valuation assumes that the effect of annual CPI adjustment of prescription drug copays, annual deductibles, and annual out-of-pocket maximums is to decrease health care trend rates by 0.3 percent for all plans except the HMO plan. - (P) Retiree Contribution Increase Rate.
-The application of the medical trend rate to the retiree and dependent contributions is a common practice.
-Actual contribution increases in the future should be compared against this assumption to ensure that it continues to be reasonable. - (Q) Administrative Expense.
-The administrative expense assumption for 2015 increased 29 percent from the 2014 amount.
-The RHCT's actuary indicated that
+The methodology used to calculate the pre-Medicare per capita claims for the self-insured medical and prescription drug benefits utilizes two years of experience (6/1/2013 5/31/2015) adjusted for plan design changes and health care trend.
+This methodology is consistent with the prior Actuarial Valuation.
+Per capita claims for the fully insured HMO and Medicare Advantage plan are based on the premium rates for 2016. - The changes in per capita health costs are reasonable for most types of coverage.
+However, Aon Hewitt noted that the per capita prescription drug costs for the PPO Prescription Drug plan increased 35 percent compared to the previous year. - (N) Health Care Cost Trends.
+The RHCT Actuarial Valuation utilizes different trend curves for pre-Medicare and post-Medicare medical and prescription drug claims. - Health care trend measures the anticipated overall rate at which health plan costs are expected to increase in future years.
+The initial (first year) health care trend rates, the period of grading down to the ultimate trend, and the ultimate trend rates of 5.0 percent assumed for pre-Medicare medical and pharmacy combined are not unreasonable.
+The initial Medicare Advantage Plan trend of 0.00 percent is the known premium rate for 2017.